Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/box_files_download_python.md

-# Here we will setup the Box devloper account and then see how to downlaod files and folders automatically
+# Setting-up the Box developer account to downlaod files and folders in Python
 ### Author: Pulkit Khandelwal